Denguiros/GameHeaven-Static/README.md

 This is a static website that aims to host animes and video games together .

-Website's link in Google Drive : https://drive.google.com/drive/folders/1b4x67NgDYWZt2tGmIbMg7hL1gmYIgoel?usp=sharing
+Website's link in Google Drive since it's too big to upload to Github : https://drive.google.com/drive/folders/1b4x67NgDYWZt2tGmIbMg7hL1gmYIgoel?usp=sharing